xBis7/hadoop/hadoop-dist/src/main/compose/README.md

 This is meant for testing code changes locally and debugging.

-The Docker setup is built as part of the maven lifecycle.
+The image used by the Docker setup is built as part of the maven lifecycle.

 In order to start the docker environment you need to do the following
 * Build the project, which will also build the docker image
   * ```shell
     > mvn clean install -Dmaven.javadoc.skip=true -DskipTests -DskipShade -Pdist,src
     ```
 * From the project root, navigate under the docker-compose dir under the generated dist directory
   * ```shell